 In January 2015, the plaintiff in a class action lawsuit filed against us and certain of our executive officers in the Ontario Superior Court of Justice obtained an order for class certification in respect of certain claims for which he had obtained leave in September 2014 to assert the statutory cause of action for misrepresentation under the Ontario Securities Act, for certain negligent misrepresentation claims and for oppression remedy claims advanced under the CBCA.
 The Court dismissed our application for leave to appeal and the class action is at the merits stage.
+The common issues trial is scheduled for October 2019.
 We believe the Ontario action is without merit and we are defending it vigorously.